Robust Bayesian Optimization via Tempered Posteriors: Motivations

-where $\mu_{\theta_t, \alpha}^{+}:=\max_{x\in\mathcal{X}}\mu_{t, \alpha}(x;\theta)$.
-Practically, we sometimes introduce jittering $\xi>0$ instead of 0 inside the bracket.
+where $\mu_{t,\alpha}^{+}(\theta):=\max_{x\in\mathcal{X}}\mu_{t, \alpha}(x;\theta)$.
+For $g=0$ we use the indicator convention $(z_+)^0:=\mathbf 1\{z>0\}$, so the acquisition is a probability of improvement.
+Practically, we sometimes replace the threshold by $\mu_{t,\alpha}^{+}(\theta)+\xi$ with jitter $\xi>0$.
 The algorithm selects the next query point by computing $x_{t+1}=\arg\max_{x\in\mathcal{X}}\alpha_{\theta,g,\alpha}^{EI(f)}(x|D_{t})$.
-In the standard posterior setting ($\alpha=1$), equation (\ref{eq:g-ac-alpha-fixed}) reduces to PI when $g=0$, and it recovers classical EI when $g=1$.
+In the standard posterior setting ($\alpha=1$), equation (\ref{eq:g-ac-alpha-fixed}) reduces to zero-jitter PI when $g=0$, and it recovers classical EI when $g=1$.
+Because the threshold is the posterior-mean maximum, zero-jitter PI is exactly posterior-mean greedy: every posterior-mean maximizer attains PI $1/2$, and no other point attains a larger value.
+Positive jitter removes this degeneracy.
 Larger $g$ values place greater weight on the magnitude of improvement.
 In this formulation, $\alpha$ and $g$ play distinct and complementary roles: $\alpha$ controls how aggressively the surrogate trusts the data, while $g$ controls how the acquisition maps posterior uncertainty into exploration incentives.
-This family of acquisition functions \eqref{eq:g-ac-alpha-fixed} is moment-based and orthogonal to entropy-based acquisition functions studied in \citet{cheng2025unified}.
+This family of acquisition functions \eqref{eq:g-ac-alpha-fixed} is moment-based and is distinct from entropy-based acquisition functions studied in \citet{cheng2025unified}.

-Existing BO regret analyses typically assume a standard Bayesian posterior update ($\alpha=1$) and do not directly apply once the surrogate is tempered \citep{jaiswal2023generalized}, since the predictive variances and the associated information-gain quantities are altered.
-Motivated by this theoretical gap, we analyze generalized improvement under a tempered predictive distribution and derive regret bounds that explicitly depend on $\alpha$ and $g$.
-This theory suggests tempering can be beneficial under the popular GP surrogate, and clarifies how tempering and acquisition sensitivity jointly shape exploration and convergence.
-We further propose a simple prequential schedule for selecting $\alpha$ in a fully Bayes BO implementation as a novel methodology inspired by our theoretical result.
+Existing BO regret analyses typically assume a standard Bayesian posterior update ($\alpha=1$) and do not directly apply to a tempered surrogate, since the predictive variances and the associated information-gain quantities are altered.
+Motivated by this theoretical gap, we analyze generalized improvement under a tempered GP predictive distribution and derive regret bounds that make the respective roles of $\alpha$ and $g$ explicit.
+The analysis clarifies when tempering reduces the noise-driven component of the guarantee, while also identifying the deterministic regularization trade-off that prevents arbitrarily aggressive tempering from being uniformly beneficial.
+We further propose a simple prequential schedule for selecting $\alpha$ in a plug-in GP BO implementation as a novel methodology inspired by our theoretical result.